-But, from where does goat leather product comes?
+But from where do goat leather products come?

 Farmers and herders keep large livestock consisting of different animals.
-Meatpackers take the leftovers from the food industry, processes them, and sends the goat hide to tanners for tanning.
-Here goat hide becomes global trade.
+Meatpackers take the leftovers from the food industry, process them, and send the goat hide to tanners for tanning.
+Here, goat hide becomes a global trade.
 Tanning will convert raw goat hides into finished goat leather.
 This processed goat hide goes through wholesale and retail channels.

 The role of leather crafters starts here.
-According to type, texture, quality etc., they buy leather and make goat leather products.
-Brands like MaheTri buy fine goat leather and employ their artisans to bring curated goat leather products.
+According to type, texture, quality, etc., they buy leather and make goat leather products.
+Brands like MaheTri buy fine goat leather and employ their artisans to create curated goat leather products.
 To learn more about the process of making leather, read this blog.

-Estimates suggest that 9% of total leather-based products are goat leather products.
-But, goatskin leather products are better than any other leather.
+Estimates suggest that 9% of total leather-based products are goat-leather products.
+But goatskin leather products are better than any other leather.
 It is known for its softness and lightweight features.
-Apart from this, it is also one of the most resilient leathers found.
+Apart from this, it is also one of the most resilient leathers.

-Goat leather products have lanolin, which makes these products softer and flexible.
-Goat leather products have a grainy pebble-like texture with unique ridges.
+Goat leather products have lanolin, which makes them softer and more flexible.
+Goat leather products have a grainy, pebble-like texture with unique ridges.
 The material is thin, light, and strong.
 The soft feel and flexible material give it a vintage look and classy appearance.

 Is goat leather waterproof?

 Goat leather is naturally water-resistant.
-Since Goat leather products are water-resistant, they are easy to clean as well.
-A mild soap will work pretty well and keep your product new for ages.
+Since goat leather products are water-resistant, they are easy to clean as well.
+A mild soap will work pretty well and keep your product fresh for ages.
 Vegetable tanning further increases its water resistance.
 This feature makes it more durable than cowhide.